Yai! Nee Romba Azhaga Irukey!: Production

-Jyothika was to pair up with Shaam for the film but she was replaced by Sneha at Shaam's request, who later teamed up with Shaam in ABCD (2005) and Inba (2008).
+Jyothika was to pair up with Shaam for the film but she was replaced by Sneha at Shaam's request, who later teamed up with Shaam in ABCD (2005) and Inbaa (2008).
 The makers chose to shoot the song "Thottu Thottu" in Syria, with the ancient ruins of Palmyra used as the backdrop.
-It became the last Tamil film to shoot at the premises, before it was destroyed by terrorist organisation ISIS during 2015.
+It became the last Tamil film to shoot at the premises, before it was destroyed by the ISIS during 2015.

 Soundtrack

 Vasanth opted to use five new composers to compose a song each in the film.
 Leading playback singer Srinivas, who had previously composed private albums, made his first film song with "Inni Naanum Naanillai", singing it alongside Sujatha.
 He also introduced singer Sunitha Sarathy into playback singing, giving her a chance to a part of his composition.
 Ramesh Vinayakam made his debut with this film, he composed and sang "Thottu Thottu".
-Raaghav composed "Oru Kaadhal" along with Raja.
+Raaghav composed "Oru Kaadhal Vandhucho" along with Raja.
 Murugan (brother of singer Anuradha Sriram) who is a drummer and also sang "Nee Illai Endral" in Dheena composed "Poi Sollalam".
 Raaghav and Murugan played supporting roles in the film.
+"Oru Kaadhal Vandhucho" topped the charts, although the film's failure meant that Raaghav shifted his focus to acting.

-Release and reception
+Reception

 The Hindu wrote that "This is Shaam's second film after ``12B and he proves that he is complete hero material — good at dance and in expressions".
 Sify wrote that "On the whole Vassant has dished out an undernourished love story which lacks both style and soul".
 Malini Mannath of Chennai Online wrote that "And for the first half, the director keeps his narration closer to the issue.
 But then as the film progresses, it is like the director was distracted, loses focus of the theme, and the main issue gets sidelined in the process".
 Kalki, instead of publishing their own review, compiled and published the comments of viewers.
+Cinesouth wrote, "Tamil cinema has seen such stories countless number of times.
+'Poove Unakkaaga' and 'Rojakootam' indirectly belong to this category.
+In those films, the incidents narrate the story.
+In this film, Vasanth's approach stops with the dialogues alone.
+A story like this hasn't been dragged properly with a good screenplay.
+As a result, the movie, especially the first half of it, fumbles along and gives us the feeling that the story is drifting along aimlessly".

 The film received criticism for the climax, but is still considered an underrated film.